Health and Non-Health Accommodations

-- Room changes based on health needs after the application deadline will be considered however, we are typically full to capacity so have limited rooms to meet health accommodations after self-selection has begun and room assignments are finalized.
+- Room changes based on health needs after the application deadline will be considered however, we have limited rooms to meet health accommodations after self-selection has taken place.

 - We are committed to accommodating the requirements of students with disabilities; however, accommodations are based on need and not room type or building preference.